kevinbirch/sched/README.md

 # sched

-This is a utility program that allows you to quickly add reminders and events to iCal.
+This is a super nifty utility program that allows you to quickly add reminders and events to iCal.
 When combined with a launcher program such as [Alfred](http://www.alfredapp.com/), it's easy to dash off a new calendar item.

 You can download the latest version [here](https://github.com/kevinbirch/sched/downloads).